-Gazprom, a multinational Energy Enterprise owns an LNG fleet comprising 5 LNG tankers out of which 2, namely Velikiy Novgorod and Pskov are the third-largest LNG carriers in the world.
+Gazprom, a multinational Energy Enterprise, owns an LNG fleet comprising 5 LNG tankers, of which 2, namely Velikiy Novgorod and Pskov, are the third-largest LNG carriers in the world.

-The ship’s total length is 300 m and her width is around 45.8 m, with a maximum draught of 11.6 m.
-It is the first of its kind, a special LNG carrier, called Atlanticmax, with a thicker hull and other arrangements to cut through thick ice found in the region.
+The ship’s total length is 300 m, and its width is around 45.8 m, with a maximum draught of 11.6 m.
+It is the first of its kind, a special LNG carrier called Atlanticmax, with a thicker hull and other arrangements to cut through thick ice found in the region.

 5. British Partner

 With an IMO of 9766530, the tanker is presently sailing under the flagship of the United Kingdom.
-The tanker is 295 m long and 46 m broad with a maximum draught of 11.4 m and her total LNG carrying capacity is 17,4000 m3.
-The carrier can attain a maximum sailing speed of about 16 knots and an average speed of about 15 knots.
+The tanker is 295 m long and 46 m broad with a maximum draught of 11.4 m, and her total LNG carrying capacity is 17,4000 m3.
+The carrier can attain a maximum sailing speed of about 16 knots and an average speed of about 15.

 The tanker comprises the tri-fuel engine technology, with other advanced features such as a reliquefaction system and automated gas-injection propulsions.